 These metrics enable you to identify congestion and other types of performance problems.
 Poor performance is symptomatic of a constrained ISP connection, or congestion further downstream in the provider’s network.

-Remote agents can use the callstats.io Smart Connectivity Test to evaluate network conditions before engaging a customer.
+Remote agents can use a tool like the Smart Connectivity Test to evaluate network conditions before engaging a customer.
 This intuitive, browser-based tool lets agents quickly assess network performance before placing or accepting a call.
-Try it yourself, right now.

 WebRTC Software Issues